Meet Our Board Members

 Mr. Terry Donovan retired in March, 2002 after 34 years with United Parcel Service.
 During that time, he and his wife, Sandra, relocated 12 times giving both of them countless opportunities to learn and roles to fill, most of them in leadership and/or training capacities working both domestically and abroad.
 Terry retired from UPS as the Vice President of Human Resources for UPS e-Ventures which explored and initiated new business opportunities.
 Terry graduated from Concordia College in 1967 and from the University of Wisconsin in 1972.
 He and Sandra have served congregations of the LCMS as Sunday school teachers and members of a Call Committee.
 Additionally, Terry has participated on a visioning committee.
 They are currently members of Rivercliff Lutheran Church, Dunwoody, Georgia where Terry serves as Chair of the Capital Campaign and Chair of the Building Committee.
 He serves on the CUW Board of Regents, the Foundation Board, and Advisory Board of the Concordia Bible Institute.

-Mr. Jim Frerking is a Regional Sales Manager for Liberty Mutual in their Commercial Insurance Group.
+Mr. Jim Frerking is an Account Executive for Liberty Mutual in their National Insurance Commercial Accounts Group.
 He joined Liberty Mutual in 1990 as a Loss Control Engineer before moving to the Commercial Sales Department in 1993.
 During his career with Liberty Mutual he has worked in St. Louis, Omaha, Chicago, and Detroit.
-Jim currently works out of their Brookfield, WI office and manages a sales group for the states of Wisconsin and Illinois.
+Jim currently works out of their Milwaukee, WI office working with large commercial clients to solve their risk management challenges.
 Jim is originally from Columbia, MO and graduated from the University of Missouri-Rolla (now the Missouri Institute of Science & Technology) where he was a three-year letterman on the UMR football team.
 Jim graduated with a B.S. in Engineering Management in 1990.
 He lives in Oconomowoc, WI with his wife, Karen, and children RJ, Rachel, and Timothy.
 He is a member of Peace Lutheran Church in Sussex, WI and his children all attend Peace Lutheran Academy.
+Jim currently serves as the Vice-Chairman of the Parish Council at Peace and as the Financial Development Coordinator for Peace Lutheran Academy.

 Mr. Bruce Gilbert is a passionate man of faith and a proud, founding member of the Concordia Bible Institute.
 It is his fervent desire that more people study the Bible and that the Bible Institute be an integral arm of Concordia University Wisconsin as it continues to reach out to more lay people and students.
 He would eventually like to see the Bible Institute become a Bible College and that Concordia University Wisconsin become known as THE Bible School in Wisconsin.
 Mr. Gilbert has been involved in the aggregate and ready mix industry for over 50 years.
 He and Ellen, his wife of almost 40 years, have five children, Susan deceased.
 In addition to the Bible Institute, Mr. Gilbert is interested in his family, work, ranching, hunting, reading, and has authored a book entitled Hunting & Horse Trails From Mongolia to the Yukon.